Do you know how to make pumpkin soup better? You add peanut butter. I kid you not Pumpkin and Peanut Butter Soup is a total game changer.

 - ½ Cup Peanut butter 135g

-- 1 tsp Marmite, Vegemite or Soy Sauce
+- 1 teaspoon Marmite, Vegemite or Soy Sauce

 - Watch the quick recipe video before you get started, scroll up a little to find it